RareMojo/YoBot-Discord/README.md

 The `YoBot` project is a basic, structured, and customizable bot framework implemented in [Discord.py](https://discordpy.readthedocs.io/en/stable/api.html) 2.0+.

-It comes prepared to with a localized terminal, extension loading, examples, and other essentials.
+It comes prepared with a localized terminal, extension loading, examples, and other essentials.

 The structure of the project and functionalities of each module are described below.
 <br>